Scottish Labour: Second independence referendum

 Sarwar, like Starmer, voiced his opposition to a proposed second Scottish independence referendum, stating that a Labour government would not grant a Section 30 order for one to be held.
+In October 2023, Labour won the 2023 Rutherglen and Hamilton West by-election with the election of Michael Shanks.
+Michael Shanks was elected with a 24.1% swing from the SNP who held the seat since 2015.